 Along with that always have a good Hosting provider for your blogs, it’s always recommended.
 And if you think you can not afford, then simply switch to the free blogging platform like Blogger.com.
 As it’s Google’s product, so security is robust.
 But, still, WordPress is the best.
 Flexible and scalable.

 16) What are the core skills every blogger needs to run a successful blog?
 And how to acquire them as a beginner?

-Anyone can be skillful in their own genre, but everyone can not be a blogger.
+Anyone can be skillful in their own genre, but everyone cannot be a blogger.

-- Blogger should have extreme patience.
+- Bloggers should have extreme patience.